Skip to content

 Human Physiology

-Human physiology studies the functions of the body's systems, such as digestive, respiratory, circulatory, and nervous systems.
+Human physiology studies the functions of the body's systems, such as the digestive, respiratory, circulatory, and nervous systems.
 It examines how organs and tissues work together to maintain homeostasis and support overall health.
 The regulation of bodily functions is influenced by feedback mechanisms, hormones, and neural signals.

 • Human Digestive System